Sleep Token: Artistry, identity and musical style

-Since their formation, Sleep Token have remained entirely anonymous – Rich Hobson of Metal Hammer explains that the members, who all wear masks and cloaks, "obscure their faces, they don't talk onstage, and they have only ever done one interview".
+Since their formation, the members of Sleep Token have sought to remain anonymous.
+Rich Hobson of Metal Hammer explains that the members, who all wear masks and cloaks, "obscure their faces, they don't talk onstage, and they have only ever done one interview", with that very publication.

 The lead singer and primary songwriter of the band is known by the moniker "Vessel".
+Vessel and II are the only members of the band who have been credited as performers on Sleep Token's studio albums.
+II is also the only member apart from Vessel who has been given songwriting credits.
+Touring members include III (bass guitar), IV (lead guitar and backing vocals), and Espera (backing vocal trio).

-The group's focus on anonymity and visual style have been likened to similar practices employed by Ghost, Slipknot, and Gwar.
+The group's focus on anonymity and visual style have been likened to similar practices employed by Ghost, Slipknot, and Gwar, though Vessel has rejected these comparisons, particularly to Ghost.
+Slipknot's frontman Corey Taylor has praised the band's image and artistry, comparing their approach to the one Slipknot took in the band's early days.

 In 2017, Sleep Token's then-new label Basick Records published a description of the band which read, "A band that goes above and beyond simply writing and playing music, Sleep Token are said to be "the mortal representatives of the ancient deity known only as 'Sleep', led by the masked and cloaked figure appointed 'Vessel' ... the master creator behind the music."
-In the band's only reported interview to date, with Metal Hammer at the time of their signing with Basick, frontman Vessel expanded on the lore of the band, stating that "We are here to serve Sleep and project His message."
+Since the band’s formation, only two interviews have ever been granted.
+The first, with Metal Hammer at the time of their signing with Basick, frontman Vessel expanded on the lore of the band, stating that "We are here to serve Sleep and project His message."
 When asked about Sleep, he stated that "He is everywhere, at all times.
 Vessel encountered Sleep in a dream, with promise of glory and magnificence if Vessel followed Him."
+The second, a video interview and playthrough with drummer II with YouTube channel Drumeo, talking about his earliest influences of nu-metal drummers Joey Jordison of Slipknot and Matthew McDonough of Mudvayne to incorporating elements of the United Kingdom’s electronic music and hip hop scenes, to his playing style with Sleep Token which he considers a blend of gospel music with that of Deftones drummer Abe Cunningham.